4 WEDGWOOD ROAD

 Schöck are the UK suppliers of:

 Schöck Isokorb® is the heat-insulating load-bearing thermal break for cantilever balconies.
-Isokorb® prevents thermal bridging and is used for connecting reinforced concrete to reinforced concrete, reinforced concrete to steel and steel to steel balcony decks.
+The Isokorb® prevents thermal bridging and is used for connecting reinforced concrete to reinforced concrete, reinforced concrete to steel and steel to steel balcony decks.
 Isokerb can be used on both new build and for upgrading of existing balconies and even offers an effective alternative to wrapped parapets.

 The point between the basement slab and outer walls is a danger area where thermal bridges and damp can easily form.
-Novomur is a insulated block that prevents thermal bridging and damp penetrating buildings at ground level, it serves as the first course at the point where the basement ceiling forms the ground floor outer and inner walls.
-Novomur® thermal block is built into the first course of brick or blockwork and is available in all regular wall thickness’s: 100 mm, 115 mm, 150 mm, 175 mm, 200 mm and 240 mm and comes in 750 mm standard lengths.
+Novomur® is an insulated block that prevents thermal bridging and damp penetrating buildings at ground level.
+It serves as the first course at the point where the basement ceiling forms the ground floor outer and inner walls.
+Novomur® thermal block is built into the first course of brick or blockwork and is available in all regular wall thicknesses: 100 mm, 115 mm, 150 mm, 175 mm, 200 mm and 240 mm and comes in 750 mm standard lengths.

-The Schöck Bole® is a anti-punching shear system that offers specifiers the advantages of a free floor area.
+The Schöck Bole® is an anti-punching shear system that offers specifiers the advantages of a free floor area.
 Non-load bearing partition walls are possible, lower noise and reinforcement expenditure, Bole allows room to work freely right up to the ceiling and full use of storey height.

-Schöck customer support offer a totally comprehensive information service which includes: software, planning, in-house training, seminars and comprehensive technical specification details.
+Schöck customer support offers a totally comprehensive information service which includes: software, planning, in-house training, seminars and comprehensive technical specification details.

 These files are provided by the manufacturer.
 While Building Products Index takes every care to ensure the information is correct and up to date, we cannot be held liable for any out of date or incorrect information in them.
 Please check with the supplier before specifying or purchasing products.